quixio/quix-docs/docs/platform/glossary.md

 A project is an entity that corresponds to a Git repository.
 That Git repository can be hosted for you on Quix, or you can use another provider such as GitHub or Bitbucket to host the repository.

 A project contains one or more [environments](#environment), so typically you create an environment as part of the project creation workflow, and then create additional environments as required.

+## Query API

+The [Query API](../apis/query-api/intro.md) is used to query persisted data.
+Most commonly used for dashboards, analytics and training ML models.
+Also useful to call historical data when running an ML model, or to call historical data from an external application.
+This API is primarily iused for testing and debugging purposes.

 ## Quix Streams